sap-tutorials/Tutorials/tutorials/hana-trial-advanced-analytics/hana-trial-advanced-analytics.md

 > ### What is going on?
 > The design-time definitions will be deployed by a service layer in SAP HANA called HANA Deployment Infrastructure.
 >
-> The physical artifacts will be created and managed by technical users in a container and you would normally only deploy database artifacts into these containers through design-time definitions.
+> The physical artifacts will be created and managed by technical users in a container and you would normally only deploy database artifacts into these containers through design-time definitions, as the physical creation of database artifacts is the purpose of HDI.
 >
-> In this exercise, you will interact with the database directly for introductory purposes.
+> In this exercise, you will interact with the database directly for introductory purposes but the recommendation is to define design-time artifacts.

 You will see the build log in the console.
 Wait until the build has finished successfully.